Demystifying Dependency Bugs in Deep Learning Stack: Introduction

-Second, \textit{software and hardware dependencies have complex version constraints to satisfy for working together properly.} For example,~each TensorFlow version only works compatibly with certain~cuDNN~versions, CUDA versions and Nvidia GPU versions.~A~developer tried~to set up an environment with TensorFlow gpu version 1.2.0rc0,~Python 3.5.2, CUDA 8.0.61, cuDNN 8.0, and a GPU card with compute capability 2.1 on Windows 7\footnote{https://stackoverflow.com/questions/44269047/}.
-This setup failed to recognize~a~valid~GPU card because this TensorFlow version required a GPU card with~compute capability 3.0 or higher.
-Similarly, a developer observed~that~importing and showing GPU output via TensorFlow APIs was slow\footnote{https://stackoverflow.com/questions/65300388/}.~It turned out that the used TensorFlow 2.3 did not support CUDA~11~or higher, but the minimal requirement of the used GPU card~was~CUDA 11.
-These version constraints are usually scattered across the documentations of software and hardware.
-Therefore, developers might build an incompatible stack, or introduce dependency incompatibilities when updating versions or deploying to a new environment.
+Second, \textit{software and hardware dependencies need to satisfy complex version constraints to work together properly.} For example,~each TensorFlow version only works~compatibly with certain~cuDNN~versions, CUDA versions~and~Nvidia~GPU~versions.
+A~developer set up an environment with~TensorFlow gpu version 1.2.0rc0,~Python 3.5.2, CUDA 8.0.61, cuDNN 8.0 and a GPU card with compute capability~2.1~on~Windows 7 \cite{gpu-capability}.
+The setup failed to recognize~a~valid~GPU card~as~this TensorFlow version required a GPU card with~compute~capability 3.0 or higher.
+These version constraints are scattered~across documentations of software and hardware.
+Therefore, developers may build an incompatible stack, or introduce~incompatibilities when updating versions or deploying to a new environment.

-Third, \textit{each dependency version may contain bugs or need proper~configuration.} While dependency version constraints are satisfied,~there might be bugs in specific versions under certain circumstances.~For~example, a developer created a Seq2Seq model using TensorFlow~1.5~but encountered an error\footnote{https://stackoverflow.com/questions/48713335/}.
-It turned out that it was caused by a bug~only in TensorFlow 1.5, and could be alleviated by upgrading to~1.6~or~downgrading to 1.4.
-In addition, there might be misconfigurations during the installation of dependencies.
-For example, some kernel modules are required to be signed on Secure Boot enabled systems when the Nvidia driver is installed.
-However, this may cause unknown errors raised from CUDA\footnote{https://stackoverflow.com/questions/67045622/}, which could be fixed by disabling Secure~Boot.
+Third, \textit{each dependency version may contain bugs or need proper~configuration.} While dependency version constraints are satisfied,~there might be bugs in specific versions under~certain circumstances.~For example, a developer created~a~Seq2Seq model using TensorFlow~1.5 but encountered an error \cite{tensorflow-bug}.~It was caused by a bug~only in TensorFlow 1.5, and could~be~alleviated by upgrading to~1.6~or~downgrading to 1.4.
+In addition,~there might be misconfigurations during the installation of dependencies.
+For example, some kernel modules are required~to~be signed on Secure Boot enabled systems when the Nvidia~driver is installed.
+However, this may cause unknown errors raised from CUDA \cite{disable-secure-boot}, which could be fixed by disabling Secure Boot.
 Therefore, developers might use a buggy dependency~version~or~misconfigure a dependency version.

-In summary, developers may introduce various dependency management problems in selecting, using and maintaining dependencies in the DL stack during~the~entire lifecycle (i.e., environment setup, development, deployment~and maintenance) of engineering~DL~applications.
+In summary, developers may introduce various dependency management problems in selecting, using and maintaining~dependencies in the DL stack during~the~entire engineering~lifecycle (i.e.,~environment setup, development, deployment~and~maintenance).
 We refer to these~problems as dependency bugs (DBs).